Breast implant recalled after link to more rare cancer cases

 The new numbers still reflect a rare disease considering an estimated 10 million women globally have breast implants.
 The FDA estimates that hundreds of thousands of U.S. women have the Biocell implants.

 There is no firm agreement on the exact frequency of the disease, known as breast implant-associated anaplastic large cell lymphoma.
-Published estimates ranging from 1 in 3,000 patients to 1 in 30,000 patients.
+Published estimates range from 1 in 3,000 patients to 1 in 30,000 patients.

 Dr. Mark Clemens of Houston’s MD Anderson Cancer Center said Biocell’s surface differs from other textured implants, producing a large amount of particles that shed into the body.